Australia Study Abroad Program at University of Melbourne

 Housing OptionsWhat are my housing options?

 Most IFSA-Butler students live off-campus in UniLodge apartments.
-Students may also apply for a spot on campus at one of four residential colleges.
+Students may also apply for a spot on campus at a residential college.

 UniLodge is an off-campus student apartment complex that provides an urban living experience.
 All of the residents at UniLodge attend a university in Melbourne, but not necessarily the University of Melbourne.
 Many of the residents will be international students.
 The University of Melbourne is about a 20-minute walk or 10-minute trolley ride away.
 You will also be able to prepare your own meals in the apartment's kitchen or take advantage of the numerous cafes and restaurants that are nearby.
 Off-campus housing is a great option for students who want to experience independent city living in addition to campus life.